nuta/operating-system-in-1000-lines/website/en/14-system-call.md

 PANIC: kernel.c:333: switched to idle process
 ```

-When the `exit` command is executed, the shell process terminates, and there are no other runnable processes remaining.
+When the `exit` command is executed, the shell process terminates via system call, and there are no other runnable processes remaining.
 As a result, the scheduler will select the idle process and cause a panic.